Quicklinks

 The SKE guidelines apply to applicants for funding or grants.
 We ask you to observe them!

-In order to apply for social support, a written application must be submitted describing and documenting the hardship or extraordinary burden.
-Please send us your complete request by e-mail or mail.
+In order to apply for social support, a written application must be submitted in any case.

 The following applies to each application: